kubernetes/website/docs/concepts/storage/volumes.md

   name can have '`.`', '`-`', '`_`' or digits in it.
 - `volumeHandle`: A string value that uniquely identify the volume name returned from the CSI volume plugin's `CreateVolume` call.
-The volume handle is then used in all subsequent calls to the the volume driver for referencing the volume.
+The volume handle is then used in all subsequent calls to the volume driver for referencing the volume.
 - `readOnly`: An optional boolean value indicating whether the volume is to be published as read only.
 Default is false.